Limits to Perception by Quantum Monitoring with Finite Efficiency: Quantum limits to perception

-\emph{Quantum limits to perception---} The lack of knowledge of the outcomes from measurements performed on the system induces $\mathcal{A}$ to an error in the state assigned to the system (see illustration in Fig.~\ref{fig:ObserversPerceptions}).
-We quantify this error by the trace distance and the relative entropy.
+Lack of knowledge of the outcomes from measurements performed on the system \LP{induces $\mathcal{A}$ to assign an incomplete, mixed, state to the system.
+This hinders the agent's perception of the system (see illustration in Fig.~\ref{fig:ObserversPerceptions}).} We quantify this by the trace distance and the relative entropy.

-The monitoring of a quantum system purifies the conditioned state $\rhog{t}$ of the system.
-Assuming that the initial state of the system is pure, the following holds~\cite{Booknielsenchuang}
+We are interested in comparing $\mathcal{A}$'s incomplete description to the pure state $\rhog{T}$ assigned by $\mathcal{O}$, i.e., to the complete description.
+Under ideal monitoring of a quantum system, the pure state $\rhog{T}$ remains pure.
+Therefore, the following holds~\cite{Booknielsenchuang}

 One can then directly relate the average trace distance to the purity $\mathcal{P} \left( \rhoa{T} \right) \equiv \tr{\rhoa{T}^2}$ of state $\rhoa{T}$ as